parsyl/parquet/README.md

     go get -u github.com/parsyl/parquet/...

-This will also install paruqet's only dependency: thift
+This will also install parquet's only dependency: thift

 ## Usage